Ssenyondoambrose/gitar/README.md

           GIT add.-helps prepare a snapshot before committing

-    GIT config-Stitch the author's name and email to be used
+    GIT config-Sticks the author's name and email to be used

   GIT init.-used to start and allow repository

      GIT clone -is used to obtain repository from existing URL

-GIT add. -ads one or more staging area
+GIT add. -adds one or more staging area

       GIT commit-commits to any files you've added amd changed